What is systemic lupus erythematosus?

-Systemic lupus erythematosus (SLE) is an autoimmune disease, which means that the immune system mistakenly attacks the body’s own tissues.
-This causes inflammation (swelling) in the skin, kidneys, lungs, nervous system, and other organs.
+Systemic lupus erythematosus (SLE) is an autoimmune disease that affects various part of body.
+It is caused by immune system that mistakenly attacks the body's own tissue, which leads to inflammation in the skin, joints, kidneys, lungs, nervous system, and other organs.

-Systemic lupus erythematosus is very rarely seen in people before the age of 10.
-It is more common in females and in some ethnic groups, such as African-American, Hispanic, South and Southeast Asian, and Native American.
+Systemic lupus erythematosus typically begins to be seen in the teenage years (average age is 12).
+It is rarely seen in children before the age of 5.
+It is more common in females and in certain ethnic groups, such as African-American, Hispanic, South and Southeast Asian, and Native American.

 What causes systemic lupus erythematosus?

 The exact causes of systemic lupus erythematosus are unknown.
-In general, patients who have lupus are born with genetic factors that predispose them to developing the disease.
-However, not all patients with these genetic findings develop lupus – some environmental trigger kicks off a response in the immune system to cause lupus.
+In general, patients who have lupus are born with genetic factors that cause the immune system to become overactive.
+However, not all patients with a genetic predisposition develop lupus.
+Some environmental trigger kicks off a response in the immune system to cause lupus.
 These possible triggers include:

 - Sun exposure

 - Hormones during puberty

 What are the signs and symptoms of systemic lupus erythematous?

 - Red rash on the cheeks and bridge of the nose (appears in about one-third of cases)

 - Disc-shaped rash with raised patches, with possible scarring from previous outbreaks